 It can do yoga and Tough Mudders.
 It was deemed worthy enough to be featured in Runner’s World, the Wall Street Journal, and NBC Nightly News.
 It was seen as beautiful and athletic when I was invited to do a photo shoot with professional plus-size models for Evans clothing.
 It was accepted as athletic and donned with the appropriately sporty high-end clothing of Merrell, Swiftwick, and Skirt Sports.

 This body isn’t meant to stagnate or cease moving.
 When we stop moving in mind, body, and spirit, we stop learning.
 When we stop learning, we stop living.
 Therefore, when we stop moving, we stop living.
 We stop evolving toward being the humans we are destined to be.

 This body is fierce, beautiful, and unapologetic.
 It’s meant to move through the world as it wishes: lifting, walking, and running, rolls and all.
 Love handles, bouncy boobs, curves, tummy, butt, back fat, and all.
-I honor her by continuing to move along the spectrum of health and wellness, and in turn she honors me by living vibrantly.
+I honour her by continuing to move along the spectrum of health and wellness, and in turn she honours me by living vibrantly.

 A Beautiful Work In Progress will be released on October 1, 2017.